Ultimate Travel Guide to Mont Saint Michel: France’s Iconic Island Abbey

 • From Regional Cities: Regular bus services connect nearby cities like Rennes, Saint-Malo, and Caen with Mont Saint-Michel.
 These buses are affordable (around €10-€20) and usually take around 1 to 2 hours depending on the distance.
 For example, from Rennes, a bus ride to Mont Saint-Michel takes around 1.5 hours.

 One of the best ways to see Mont Saint Michel is to take a guided Day Trip from Paris.
-This tour will take you to Normandy to Mont Saint Michel via coach.
+This tour will take you to Mont Saint Michel via coach.
 It includes a ticket to the Abbey and provides an orientation from a guide.
-These tours give you ample time to explore the UNESCO World Heritage site independently with an audio guide or allow you to wander the streets at your leisure.
+These tours give you ample time to explore the UNESCO World Heritage site independently with an audio guide, along with giving you time to wander the streets at your leisure.

 When to Visit Mont Saint-Michel